-All courses have a certain element of theory which will be completed either in the classroom, outside the club or on the water.
+All courses have a certain element of theory, which will be completed either in the training room, outside the club or on the water.

-Please arrive at the LTSC centre 10 minutes before your session is due to start.
+Please arrive at the LTSC training centre 10 minutes before your session is due to start.

-Lunches – a packed lunch can be brought or sandwiches are available to be purchased from the Galley at the club.
+Lunches – a packed lunch can be brought or lunches are available to be purchased from the Kitchen at the Club.

-Please also note that pay and display car parking is in operation in the car park at the club.
+Please also note that pay and display car parking is in operation in the public car park opposite the club.

 • A waterproof top is essential, a low cost one is adequate and waterproof trousers if you have them.
 Suitable non-slip footwear, we suggest wet suit boots or plimsolls/trainers.